 Inventory, lb : 0

-White Chanterelle mushrooms are available during the fall.
+White chanterelle mushrooms are available during the fall through mid-winter.

-It is believed that the White Chanterelle needs the specific biological, physical or chemical characteristics of old growth forests in order to thrive.
-Mycologists believe that they fruit in very limiting numbers for this reason.
-White Chanterelles are isolated to a very specific geographic area, perhaps for this reason as well.
+It is believed that White chanterelle mushrooms need specific biological, physical, and chemical characteristics of old growth forests in order to thrive.
+Old growth forests are classified by their age and are typically hundreds of years old.
+Mycologists believe that White chanterelle mushrooms fruit in very limiting numbers for this reason as old growth forests are difficult to find due to deforestation and are isolated to specific geographical regions.

 Recipes that include White Chanterelle Mushrooms.
 One is easiest, three is harder.

 |Salt and Pepper Skillet||Roasted Chanterelle & Yellow Wax Bean Salad|